Bayles-Research-Group/Boolean-Simulink/README.md

 6) To upload the custom library into the library browser in Simulink, navigate to the folder "Simulink Library".
 Open the MATLAB file entitled "slblocks.m" and run the function.
 More documentation on the slblocks function can be found on the mathworks site: https://www.mathworks.com/help/simulink/ug/adding-libraries-to-the-library-browser.html

-7) Open a blank Simulink file, in the top ribbon, click the block labeled "Library Browser."
+7) Open a blank Simulink model, in the top ribbon, click the block labeled "Library Browser."
 This will bring up a separate window.
 Scroll down, a library labeled "Boolean_Custom_Library" should be present.
 Here, all the icons that were previously updated should be present and ready for use.
 Note: If the library does not open, restart MATLAB completely and rerun the function in Step 6.

 ==============Running a Simulation===========